 - Communicate the research and analysis effectively

-The thesis must be a coherent document that provides a complete and systematic account of the student’s research.
+The thesis/dissertation must be a coherent document that provides a complete and systematic account of the student’s research.
 It may incorporate work from submitted, accepted or published journal articles, which may or may not have co-authors.

-Prospective or current graduate students who have questions about Theses and Dissertations that are not answered below, or are in need of additional support, are encouraged to contact the office by email (email@example.com).
+Prospective or current graduate students who have questions about theses and dissertations that are not answered below, or are in need of additional support, are encouraged to contact the office by email (firstname.lastname@example.org).